php-fig/fig-standards/proposed/http-message.md

     /**
      * Retrieve the upload file metadata.
      *
-     * This method should return file upload metadata in the same structure
+     * This method MUST return file upload metadata in the same structure
      * as PHP's $_FILES superglobal.
      *
-     * The assumption is these are injected during instantiation, typically
+     * These values SHOULD remain immutable over the course of the incoming
-     * from PHP's $_FILES superglobal, and should remain immutable over the
+     * request.
+They MAY be injected during instantiation, such as from PHP's
-     * course of the incoming request.
+     * $_FILES superglobal, or MAY be derived from other sources.
      *
      * The return value can be either an array or an object that acts like
      * an array (e.g., implements ArrayAccess, or an ArrayObject).